-Liz Johnson has been active in the Democratic Party of Georgia for more than 20 years, serving in the county, district, state party leadership roles, and as one of six Democratic National Committee delegates in 2012 for the reelection of President Barack Obama.
+Liz Johnson has been active in the Democratic Party of Georgia for more than 20 years, serving in the county, district, state party leadership roles, and as one of six Democratic National Committee superdelegates from Georgia in the 2012 reelection of President Barack Obama.

 Liz Johnson’s 2014 bid for state insurance commissioner made her one of the first women of color to win a major party nomination for statewide office.
 Liz received almost 70% of the vote over another Democratic candidate in the May 2014 primary.
 That November Liz received 1,050,883 votes, or 41.7% of all votes in the race statewide, giving Liz Johnson a well-recognized name in Georgia politics.